 Primarily, our EHS policies and procedures are designed to ensure or exceed compliance with all EHS regulatory requirements and to continuously improve the health and safety of our workplaces and the environmental sustainability of our operations.

 Our EHS function continues to refine and improve our standards, processes and performance through the ongoing development and maintenance of an EHS management system.
 This system focuses on identifying and assessing hazards and effectively managing EHS risks by applying sound risk management principles.

 We monitor EHS outcomes on a regular basis and report performance data such as injury rates, utilities consumption, waste discharges and emissions.
-Operating sites in Salisbury and Greenville are subject to periodic inspections by the relevant authorities.
+Operating site in Salisbury is subject to periodic inspections by the relevant authorities.

 In Australia, the Salisbury operating facility complies with all South Australian and Federal legislative requirements in regards to the environment and the Company has all required permits for operation and obtains permission from SAWater for all discharge.
 The Company reports annually to the National Pollutant Inventory (NPI) on its emissions, which are below thresholds.

-Both operating sites are regularly audited by the relevant authorities such as the EPA in Australia and NCOSHA in the US.
-Key customers also audit the sites for EHS and in the US customers follow the Pharmaceutical Supply Chain Initiative (PSCI) protocols as the Greenville site is a CDMO (Contract Development and Manufacturing Organisation).
+The Salisbury site is regularly audited by the relevant authorities such as the EPA in Australia.
+Key customers also audit the sites for EHS.
 Audits by 3rd party consultants have been conducted periodically to determine gaps in the site EHS management systems and/or in determining ongoing compliance with applicable EHS regulations and industry best practices to promote continuous improvement of site safety operations.